Shaq Lawson: New York Jets

 On August 29, 2021, the New York Jets traded a 2022 sixth-round pick to the Texans in exchange for Lawson.
 He was released on January 8, 2022, right before the season finale.
 He finished the season with 23 tackles and one sack through 14 games and seven starts.

 Buffalo Bills (second stint)

-On March 18, 2022, Lawson signed with the Buffalo Bills on a one-year deal.
+On March 18, 2022, Lawson signed with the Bills on a one-year deal.
 Lawson had publicly spoken about wanting to return to Buffalo since his release from the Jets.
 During end of season interviews on January 23, 2023, Lawson said one of his former teams had told him, "Be seen and not heard", and said that coming back to Buffalo had helped get his mental state out of a dark place.
-During the 2022-23 season, Lawson played in 15 games, recording 31 combined tackles, 3.5 sacks, and a forced fumble.
+During the 2022–23 season, Lawson played in 15 games, recording 31 combined tackles, 3.5 sacks, and a forced fumble.

+Lawson re-signed with the Bills on April 18, 2023.

+Carolina Panthers

+On October 9, 2024, Lawson was signed to the Carolina Panthers practice squad.
+He was elevated to the active roster to appear in one game against the Washington Commanders.
+He was released on October 22.